metalama/Metalama.Documentation/content/conceptual/aspects/advising/introducing-types.md

 ## Introducing a top-level class

-To introduce a non-nested class, you must first get a hold of an `IAdviser<INamespace>`.
+To introduce a non-nested class, you must first get hold of an `IAdviser<INamespace>`.
 Here are a few strategies to get a namespace adviser from any <xref:Metalama.Framework.Advising.IAdviser`1> or <xref:Metalama.Framework.Aspects.IAspectBuilder`1>:

 * If you have an `IAdviser<ICompilation>` or `IAspectBuilder<ICompilation>` and want to add a type to `My.Namespace`, call the `WithNamespace("My.Namespace")` extension method.
 * If you don't have an `IAdviser<ICompilation>`, call `aspectBuilder.With(aspectBuilder.Target.Compilation)`, then call `WithNamespace`.